Tong-ST/debian_sway/README.md

 ## Bug are might still found (with my own testing)
 - Graphical Glitches when install in VM it mostly on VM don't handle wayland very well you have to find you own solution for VM use for example. use different video render method
-- When exit get error: [common/ipc-client.c:86] unable to receive IPC response (But known to be harmless, If i find solution i will updated)
+- When exit get red msg error: [common/ipc-client.c:86] unable to receive IPC response (Known to be harmless, If i find solution i will updated)
 - My Thinkpad T14 gen 2(i) sometime still got wifi not found, I just redo stuff detail on first section, If found better solution will put it there
 - some app that required sudo permission like gparted still not fully work you can use ``` sudo -E gparted ``` for now (*work in progress* to fix polkit problem, currently use mate-polkit but found not working for all app)